 No articles match your search.
 Try a different term or .

 The foundational standard for hardware-software interoperability, OPC DA, UA, HDA, A&E, DDE, DCOM, ActiveX, and the client-server model explained.
+We even cover things like InTouch LGH Files!

 The industrial interoperability standard, what it means, how the client-server model works, and why it matters for your data strategy.